sbt/sbt/doc/README.md

 The launcher itself weighs only 8 kB and can be easily embedded as is in other projects.
 It downloads the artifacts required to launch coursier on the first run.

-Alternatively on OS X, install it via [@paulp](https://github.com/paulp/)'s homebrew formula, that puts the `coursier` launcher directly in your PATH,
+Alternatively on OS X, install it via homebrew, that puts the `coursier` launcher directly in your PATH,
 ```
-$ brew install --HEAD paulp/extras/coursier
+$ brew install coursier/formulas/coursier
 ```

 ```